leanprover-community/lean4game/doc/create_game.md

 ## 1. Create the project

-1. Use the [NNG template](https://github.com/hhu-adam/NNG4) to create a new github repo for your game: On github, click on "Use this template" > "Create a new repository".
+1. Use the [GameSkeleton template](https://github.com/hhu-adam/GameSkeleton) to create a new github repo for your game: On github, click on "Use this template" > "Create a new repository".
 2. Clone the game repo.
 3. Call `lake update && lake exe cache get && lake build` to build the Lean project.